Shiyi-Xia/Shiyi-Xia/README.md

 > Discovering the unexpected is more important than confirming the known. \
 > Data are not just numbers, they are numbers with a context.

-# Data
-The Soft and Hard Targets in Protest Violence \
-UN General Debate and Speech Corpus

 # Hope to contribute more
 ![Winnie's GitHub stats](https://github-readme-stats.vercel.app/api?username=Shiyi-Xia&show_icons=true&theme=dracula)